vnagoshi/template/essays/ethical-engineering.md

 <hr>

-<a href="https://medium.freecodecamp.org/the-code-im-still-ashamed-of-e4c021dff55e">The code I'm still ashamed of</a>
+<a href="https://medium.freecodecamp.org/the-code-im-still-ashamed-of-e4c021dff55e" target="_blank">The code I'm still ashamed of</a>